Organ on Chip Perfusion Pack

 |ver.
 18.104.22.168 or more recent|

 Expertise & resources

-Application notes Development of a human gut-on-chip to assess the effect of shear stress on intestinal functions Read more
+Microfluidic Application Notes Development of a human gut-on-chip to assess the effect of shear stress on intestinal functions Read more

-Application notes Peristaltic pump vs pressure-based microfluidic flow control systems for Organ on-chip applications Read more
+Microfluidic Application Notes Peristaltic pump vs pressure-based microfluidic flow control systems for Organ on-chip applications Read more

 Technical datasheets BE-Gradient datasheet Download

 Expert Reviews: Basics of Microfluidics How to reproduce active biomimetic stimulation in vitro?
 Read more

 Expert Reviews: Basics of Microfluidics Passive mechanical stimulation induced by laminar and pulsatile shear stress Read more